hannahjbooth/hannahjbooth/README.md

 💻 I currently work as a Freelance Web Developer

-🌱 I am an aspiring Software Developer, and I am available for work!
+🌱 I am an aspiring Front-End Web Developer, and I am available for work!

 📫 How to reach me : by email ✉️ hannahjbooth9@gmail.com or via my 🔗 [LinkedIn profile](www.linkedin.com/in/hannah-booth-b92845156)